Frequently Asked Questions

 House Bill 243!

-Camille Warren, mother of 3 hard-of-hearing kids and A4K Advocate, is super-passionate about this Bill and the positive impact it could have on hard-of-hearing Ohioans up to age 22!
+Camille Warren, mother of 3 hard-of-hearing kids and A4K Advocate, is super-passionate about this Bill and the positive impact it could have on hard-of-hearing Ohioans!

-On Tuesday, October 1, 2019, the Ohio House of Representatives introduced House Bill 243 in the Health Committee.
+On Tuesday, February 4, 2020, advocates, speakers and supporter of House Bill 243 joined the second hearing with the Health Committee.
 This Bill would require private insurance companies to cover hearing aids for Ohioans under the age of 22.

-As of January 17, 2020, the Health Committee has not scheduled a second hearing for HB 243.
+As of February 19, 2020, the Health Committee has not scheduled a third hearing for HB 243.
 We remain optimistic that the committee will SOON announce THE HEARING.
 Keep your fingers crossed!
 We’ll keep you posted.